cohen-raz/Educage_Gui/README.md

 # Educage_Gui
 The "Educage_Gui" is a Python based GUI For Comprehensive Data Analysis & Visualization.
 The software was designed and implemented for efficient, yet accurate 'on the fly' data analysis.
-The following libraries were in extensive use as part of the implementeation: numpy, pandas, sklearn, matplotlib, PySimpleGUI.
+The following libraries were in extensive use as part of the implementeation: numpy, pandas, sklearn, matplotlib and PySimpleGUI.
 ![educage](https://user-images.githubusercontent.com/83977654/125738396-c04dadb0-f1c5-44ee-9a78-c24285c02706.png)
 The "Educage" is a unique automated training platform developed in [The NeuroPlasticity lab.](https://elsc.huji.ac.il/people-directory/faculty-members/adi-mizrahi/)
 ![educage](https://user-images.githubusercontent.com/83977654/125638474-76cc2aa7-50bc-4027-8dd0-14d97fd2bb00.png)